GASTROTURF: Sustenance in the Days of Miracle and Wonder

 In our front room in Cradock, I take Graceland off and find my Voëlvry album and Johannes Kerkorrel is at the piano giving his heart to Hillbrow.
 Johannes Kerkorrel who had been Ralph Rabie, and one of us, a reporter.
 And whose heart was too big to be squashed into a newsroom so broke out and created music and made an impact.
 And wrote … oumans sit by die straatkafees, en kyk al die mense loop heen en weer, die boemelaars raas by die Wimpy bar, en Fontana is oop tot laat in die aand…

 Ralph Rabe, who finally chose to leave us.
 Johannes Kerkorrel, the man who died of apartheid.
-Of whom his friends Valiant Swart and Koos (Andre le Toit) Kombuis sang years later, in Kleinmond Koebaai:wie wil jy naby aan jou hê, by wie wil jy vir oulaas lê, by wie gooi jy jou laaste draai, Kleinmond koebaai… still the most poignant song I know, achingly beautiful, yet hard to listen to without tearing up.
+Of whom his friends Valiant Swart and Koos (Andre le Toit) Kombuis (Valiant had met Kombuis and Kerkorrel in ’88 so was not part of the the Voëlvry movement) sang years later, in Kleinmond Koebaai:wie wil jy naby aan jou hê, by wie wil jy vir oulaas lê, by wie gooi jy jou laaste draai, Kleinmond koebaai… still the most poignant song I know, achingly beautiful, yet hard to listen to without tearing up.

-The true Voëlvry troubadour though was Valiant with his gentle delivery and I picture him on a beach at Swakopmund with a fire going for a kreef braai and picking up his guitar and singing this while waiting for the coals to be ready…
+The true troubadour of the late Eighties though was Valiant with his gentle delivery and I picture him on a beach at Swakopmund with a fire going for a kreef braai and picking up his guitar and singing this while waiting for the coals to be ready…

 While Valiant soothes aching minds I cast mine back to Kerkorrel, back in Hillbrow again, he’s alive and he’s walking into Fontana and ordering a half chicken and chips, and can’t you just taste that Fontana chicken, right there, right then, in my Karoo, only last week.
 I also memory-taste the late night supper I used to buy in 1980 when I’d get off the train at Mowbray after a night of clubbing and buy a rotisserie chicken from a café in the nearby street, and devour the whole thing before going to bed, wondering what the decade ahead held in store for us as dreams claimed me.